 The 12 design choices that actually convert

-We pulled the website data from 4,200+ independent restaurants across the Nuxa and Fleksa networks and looked at which design patterns correlate with higher pickup conversion, more bookings, and higher Google map-pack rank.
+We pulled the website data from the independent restaurants we work with and looked at which design patterns correlate with higher pickup conversion, more bookings, and higher Google map-pack rank.
 Twelve patterns showed up consistently.

 Restaurant website design template vs custom: which one to use

-There are three real options for a restaurant website in 2026: a template (Squarespace, Wix), a custom design (a freelance designer or agency), or an AI-generated site (Atlas and a small handful of others).
-The right choice depends on three things: how unique your brand is, how often your menu and hours change, and whether you have anyone in-house to update the site.
+There are three real options for a restaurant website: a template, a custom design from a freelancer or agency, or a restaurant platform that prepares the site from your real information.
+The right choice depends on how unique your brand is, how often your menu and hours change, and who will keep the site current.

 Templates are fine for slow-moving fine dining where the menu changes twice a year.
 They break down for any restaurant whose hours, menu, or seasonal items shift weekly — because the template doesn't pull live data, you do, and you won't.